avahoffman/CV-and-resumes/README.md

 ```
 ├── Academic_CV
 ```
-This repo contains TeX files for my CV, based off the Johns Hopkins official CV template (MS Word).
+This repo contains TeX files for my CV, based off the Johns Hopkins official CV template.

-Peruse back to previous commits to see my rendition of the Deedy CV/Resume.
+Peruse back to previous versions to see my rendition of the Deedy CV/Resume.
 If doing so, take note of which compiler to use within TeX (XeLaTex).
+Many thanks to existing developers and resources for giving me a jumping off point!